 Nora E. Jaffary, PhD

 Dr. Jaffary is a Latin Americanist whose research focuses on social and gender history in colonial and nineteenth-century Mexico.
-Her book, Reproduction and Its Discontents in Mexico: Childbirth and Contraception from 1750 to 1905 (UNC-Chapel Hill, 2016) examines the persistence of pre-Columbian midwifery, monstrous births, infanticide, abortion and the emergence of Mexican obstetrics, is a finalist for the Canadian Historical Association's Wallace K. Ferguson Prize.
+Her book, Reproduction and Its Discontents in Mexico: Childbirth and Contraception from 1750 to 1905 (UNC-Chapel Hill, 2016) examines the persistence of pre-Columbian midwifery, monstrous births, infanticide, abortion and the emergence of Mexican obstetrics, won the Canadian Historical Association's Wallace K. Ferguson Prize in 2017.

 Dr. Jaffary received her Ph.D. in Latin American History from Columbia University in 2000.
 She has published a monograph on the Mexican inquisition’s investigation of popular religious practices, False Mystics: Deviant Orthodoxy in Colonial Mexico, a volume of essays treating the comparative colonization of the Americas, Gender, Race, and Religion in the Colonization of the Americas, and a collection of primary sources in translation aimed at introducing students to Mexico through a wide variety of texts and images, Mexican History: A Primary Source Reader, co-edited with Edward Osowski and Susie Porter along with many articles.